chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Why-Use-PureScript.md

 > Lang features are cool, but how do I integrate it with Webpack / CSS Modules / Code Splitting then?

 - This wasn't answered but does provide a good question.
+- A PureScript outsider believes documentation should teach how to integrate the output of the PureScript compiler with other tools in the target language ecosystem.